den-materials/project-2-ideation/README.md

 Since we're just getting your MVC toolbelt set up, your project isn't required to be as revolutionary as what we brainstormed in the UX Crashcourse - but, you should still follow these basic steps to ensure a quality result.

+## Features

+In the coming week, we'll go indepth with ways to define models - but for today, start by writing down a list of "features" you'd want your app to perform.
+These can be things like:

+1. Post a collection of song data into a page
+2. Sort an list of stock listing by price
+3. Accept a query in a form that makes an API request

+Having a list of these basic functions will help you in the wireframing proccess, and in your project planning in general.

 ## Wireframing

-Wireframes are low-fidelity sketches of how your app will look and operate - it's the client-facing version of an ERD:
+Wireframes are low-fidelity sketches of how your app will look and operate:

 ![Wireframe Example](http://anythingnet.com.au/wp-content/uploads/2015/05/app-development-wireframing-flowchart.jpg)